lostgirljourney/Todo-App-Challenge/README.md

 | :-----------------------------------: | :-----------------------------------: |
 | <img src="/public/assets/laptop.png"> | <img src="/public/assets/mobile.png"> |

-Challenge was to create a **Todo app** following the design given on the website.
+The challenge was to create a **Todo app** following the design given on the website.

 ### Built With